 - 1 teaspoon baking soda

-- cornmeal (for dusting bagel 'peel’)
+- cornmeal (for dusting bagel 'peel'; flour can be substituted)

 - 1 large egg, beaten

 - optional toppings: everything seasoning, grated asiago cheese, sesame seeds, poppy seeds, sea salt

 - In a liquid measuring cup, mix 1/4 cup of the water and the yeast, along with a pinch of sugar sprinkled over the top.
 Set aside for 5-10 minutes until the yeast turns foamy and creamy.